tildeman/pilepoxyl/README.md

 * Super-easy setup interface
 * Minimal dependencies
 ## Some hurdles yet to be overcome
+* Detect `config/config.json` instead of a separate `FIRSTRUN` file to determine first run
 * C++ functions and class methods should take in reference arguments
 * Limit code-copying and redundancy at `restapi::respond_interaction`
 * Remove the need for a keyfile for OpenSSL (libwebsockets)